chrisvfritz/node-web-server-demos/examples/express/README.md

 - Chris: If I'm building a quick utility web server that will always have an extremely limited scope, for example in a build process, I'll usually go for Express.
 It's also sometimes helpful when a large number of different developers might have to make small changes to the code, since Express is kind of the lowest common denominator of Node web servers.

+- Kareem: I typically choose Express for it's flexibility and plugin ecosystem.
+It seems to be the most commonly used web server in the Node.js world.
+Unfortunately, there's been very little development done on it the past year, and I can definitely see it being overtaken by another server option in the near future, if it hasn't already.
+The primary reason I continue to use express are the plugins for route generation, especially https://florianholzapfel.github.io/express-restify-mongoose/

 ## The Mei System

 ### Popularity (People-External)